cmusatyalab/PyEdgeSim/README.md

 2. Install and configure the prerequisites.

 3. Install and deploy the PyEdgeSim building blocks.
-   a.
    Install kubernetes and helm and start a kubernetes cluster
-   b.
-Install the AdvantEDGE build tools; Build and deploy AdvantEDGE.
+   * Install the AdvantEDGE build tools; Build and deploy AdvantEDGE.
    c.
 Get the OpenRTiST client and server.
    d.
 Set up the simulation scenario.
    e.
 Set up the data management engine and visualization tools (InfluxDB and Grafana).